 - Life is too short to argue and fight.
 Remember to be selective in your battles.
 Peace can feel better than being right.
 You don’t need to attend every argument you’re invited to.
 Count your blessings, value the people who matter, and move on from the drama with your head held high.

 - You will gradually attract people that think and behave like you.
 If you want to be surrounded by positive people, you need to be positive too.
 And the opposite is also true.
 So do your best to surround yourself with people who push you to be your best.
 Less drama—less mess.
-Just higher vibrations and intentions.
+Just higher vibrations and intentions in the days and weeks ahead.

 - Sometimes you subconsciously dehumanize people you disagree with.
 Be careful.
 In our self-righteousness, we can easily become the very things we dislike in others.
-Ultimately, the way we treat people we disagree with is a report card on what we’ve learned about love and compassion.
+Ultimately, the way we treat people we disagree with is a report card on what we’ve learned about love, compassion, and kindness.
 Every single person you meet is afraid of something, loves something, and has lost something.
 Know this.
 Respect this.
 And be extra kind.

 - “Bad” people can change for the better.
 If somebody is working on themselves and changing for the better, it’s unnecessary to keep bringing up their past.
-People can change and grow.
+People can change and grow gradually over time.

 - Forgiveness is necessary for personal peace.
 Forgive others, not because they absolutely deserve forgiveness, but because you absolutely deserve peace.
 Free yourself of the burden of being an eternal victim.